qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

 #.
 Set the :guilabel:`Blend mode`: controls the :ref:`blending <blend-modes>`
    of the callout.

-Under the :guilabel:`Data defined` group, coordinates of the :guilabel:`Origin` (on the label side) and/or :guilabel:`Destination` (on the feature side) points of the callout can be controlled.
+Under the :guilabel:`Data defined placement` group, coordinates of the :guilabel:`Origin` (on the label side) and/or :guilabel:`Destination` (on the feature side) points of the callout can be controlled.
 Callouts can also be controlled manually by using the |moveLabel|
 :sup:`Move Label, Diagram or Callout` tool in the :ref:`Labeling Toolbar
 <label_toolbar>`.